hickmanw/jupyterhub/docs/source/reference/technical-overview.md

 The goal of this section is to share a deeper technical understanding of JupyterHub and how it works.

-## The Subsystems: Hub, Proxy, Single-User Notebook Server
+## The Subsystems: Hub, Proxy, Single-User Server

-JupyterHub is a set of processes that together provide a single user Jupyter Notebook server for each person in a group.
+JupyterHub is a set of processes that together provide a single-user Jupyter server for each person in a group.
 Three major subsystems are started by the `jupyterhub` command line program:

-- **Hub** (Python/Tornado): manages user accounts, authentication, and coordinates Single User Notebook Servers using a Spawner.
+- **Hub** (Python/Tornado): manages user accounts, authentication, and coordinates Single-User Servers using a Spawner.

-- **Proxy**: the public facing part of JupyterHub that uses a dynamic proxy to route HTTP requests to the Hub and Single User Notebook Servers.
+- **Proxy**: the public facing part of JupyterHub that uses a dynamic proxy to route HTTP requests to the Hub and Single-User Servers.
   [configurable http proxy](https://github.com/jupyterhub/configurable-http-proxy)
   (node-http-proxy) is the default proxy.

-- **Single-User Notebook Server** (Python/Tornado): a dedicated, single-user, Jupyter Notebook server is started for each user on the system when the user logs in.
-The object that starts the single-user notebook servers is called a **Spawner**.
+- **Single-User Server** (Python/Tornado): a dedicated,
+  single-user, Jupyter server is started for each user on the system when the user logs in.
+The object that starts the single-user servers is called a **Spawner**.

 ![JupyterHub subsystems](../images/jhub-parts.png)